cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 <img src="https://img.youtube.com/vi/V5Y85rfMfPw/0.jpg?20190821" alt="IMAGE ALT TEXT">
 </a>

-Try to replicate what you saw in the video!
+Try to replicate what you saw in the video:

 1. Change into the `person` subdirectory of `cs1302-inheritance`.

-2. Create a `bin` directory.
+1. Create a `bin` directory.

-1. Try t
+1. Follow along with the video!

 ### Basic Terminology